chrisosuf/MachineLearning/Malaria Cell Detection/README.md

 # Malaria Cell Detection

-This project includes code for the ingestion, preprocessing, classification and model evaluation for detecting parasitized malaria cells using microscopic images from Africa.
-Included as well is a report on the results and techniques used (Convolution and blob detection)
+This project includes code for the ingestion, preprocessing, classification, and model evaluation for detecting parasitized malaria cells using microscopic images from Africa.
+Convolution and Blob Detection were the primary techniques used.

+See Report.pdf for breakdown of approaches, techniques, and results.